tarang1998/docker-k8s/README.md

     - Access one of the mongo pods
     ```
-    kubectl exec -it mongo-0 --mongosh
+    kubectl exec -it mongo-0 -- mongosh
     ```

     - Initiate the replica set